raspberrypilearning/persuasive-data-presentation/en/step_4.md

   if pixel_colour == fireball:
     print('A fireball UFO was spotted here!') elif pixel_colour == circle:
-    print('A circle shaped UFO was spotted here!') elif pixel_colour == tri:
+    print('A circle-shaped UFO was spotted here!') elif pixel_colour == tri:
-    print('A triangle shaped UFO was spotted here!') elif pixel_colour == light:
+    print('A triangle-shaped UFO was spotted here!') elif pixel_colour == light:
     print('A UFO made of light was spotted here!') elif pixel_colour == disk:
-    print('A disk shaped UFO was spotted here!') elif pixel_colour == misc:
+    print('A disk-shaped UFO was spotted here!') elif pixel_colour == misc:
-    print('A random shaped UFO was spotted here!') elif pixel_colour == cylinder:
+    print('A random-shaped UFO was spotted here!') elif pixel_colour == cylinder:
-    print('A cylinder shaped UFO was spotted here!')
+    print('A cylinder-shaped UFO was spotted here!')
   else:
     print('There were no UFO sightings in this area!')